Tsawwassen/hme/README.md

 - - Remove 'Not Yet Implemented' tools
 - - - Stale Order
 - - - V3 of inventory helper (i will keep v1 cause it's just two upload files)
+- Make a production branch and have azure watch that branch for updates
+- - Figure I should split my working branch and what is getting hosted/used

 ## Printer Preferences